 evens data

-script variables (result)
+script variables (result) >

-Seripe Variables

-set result v to (list)
+set result to list

-for Index) = 1 to length of data
+for Index = 1 to length of data

-if (item index of data) mod (2) = 0
+If (Item Index of data mod 2) = 0

 add item index of data to result

 report result

 In this script, we first create a temporary variable, then put an empty list in it, then go through the items of the input list using the add ... to (result) block to modify the result list, adding one item at a time, and finally report the result.